agandotra611/MuC_Simulation_Workflow/README.md

 2. generate mu+ mu- > vm vm~ b b~ h
 3. generate mu+ mu- > vm vm~ b b~ z

 The pythia and run cards are in the MG5/ directory for each process.
+The crossx.html file has the cross sections for these processes.

 # Sim plots